screeny05/corrode/README.md

 Not yet included are additions like bignum-support for int64 and additional non-node-standard-encodings.

-corrode is currently not tested for use in browsers.
+corrode should also work in browsers.
+You may need a `setImmediate()` polyfill, but you're able to parse ArrayBuffers.

 ## Used dependencies (3)